 Many traditional caskets are made of woods, metals and plastics that cause soil pollution when buried.
 The production and transporting of these also produce emissions.

 A key element of a green burial is the choice of burial vessel or garment.
 This might take the form of a biodegradable container or shroud.
 A natural burial format is also possible, with the body being buried without a vessel or shroud at all.

 If your funeral home doesn’t have an appropriate vessel, it is possible to source your own option from an external provider.
 This can often be a simple online process, and one that can save money.

-Natural Gravesite And Marker
+Consider a Natural Gravesite And Marker

 Another resource-heavy aspect of traditional burial is grave marking.
 There are now a number of burial grounds in the US that are wholly or partly dedicated to natural burial.